 - Industrial Mechanic (Millwright)

-Millwrights and machinists maintain, install, and repair stationary industrial equipment in factories, mills, mines, production plants, and recreational facilities.
-These skilled tradespeople also use lathes, milling machines, grinders, and other equipment to machine parts to accurate dimensions.
-Because they work in close association with instrument mechanics, pipefitters, welders, electricians, and heavy equipment mechanics, they need to be team players.
+As a millwright or a machinist, you will maintain, install, and repair stationary industrial equipment in factories, mills, mines, production plants, and recreational facilities.
+You will be skilled in utilizing lathes, milling machines, grinders, and other equipment to machine parts to accurate dimensions.
+As a millwright or mechanist, you will work in close association with instrument mechanics, pipefitters, welders, electricians, and heavy equipment mechanics.

 Millwrights and machinists play an essential role in many industries.
 They are responsible for keeping stationary industrial machinery and mechanical equipment in good repair.
 Industries in which industrial mechanics and machinists are critical include: